The City of Metronome

-The City of Metronome, or simply City of Metronome, was a 3D puzzle-platform game developed by Tarsier Studios.
+The City of Metronome was a cancelled 3D puzzle-platform game developed by Tarsier Studios.
 The game featured a young train-engineer named Tin, who had to use sound in order to solve puzzles and maneuver his way throughout an industrial city controlled by a mysterious corporation.

 Gameplay was first featured at E3 2005 in its early-development stage.
 After failing to secure a publisher, the game was cancelled.

 Features

 The game was an artistic project inspired by several different sources, notably Studio Ghibli and The City of Lost Children.
 The story would have told itself through events, such as meeting new people and visiting new places.
-Both the game's official trailer and concept art reveal that the game would have taken place in a Steampunk-based environment filled with grotesque humanoid characters.
+Both the game's official trailer and concept art reveal that the game would have taken place in a steampunk-based environment filled with grotesque humanoid characters.
 The game's plot was described briefly before its page was removed from the company's official website;

 The main characters consist of Tin, a train-engineer, and New, a young girl on the run from the Corporation that controls the city.
 Other characters include Metrognomes, white humanoids that used to be children before their souls were stolen, and Scouts, robots that appear to look like old-fashioned cameras dressed in police attire.

 Gameplay would have relied on a mechanic involving sound.
 Using a device that he had strapped to his backside, the main character would record and replay sounds in order to interact with his environment.
 The character had the ability to record any form of sound, and he was able to manipulate both its pitch and frequency.
 The noise that the player created had different effects on his environment depending on both its tone and pitch, which is where the game's puzzle-solving and strategy came into play.

-The game took place in a third person perspective 3D environment that had the camera focus on the area closest to the player.
+The game took place in a third-person perspective 3D environment that had the camera focus on the area closest to the player.